yusuftalhaerdem/grad_project/README.md

 # grad_project

-This gradution project of Yusuf Talha Erdem, Ömer Kaya and Sena Dilara Yangöz from Marmara University.
+This is gradution project of Yusuf Talha Erdem, Ömer Kaya and Sena Dilara Yangöz from Marmara University.